katsutoo/perissables/docs/roadmap.md

 ### Phase 15 - Creator Tooling

-Build schema validation and pack-check tooling for story creators.
+Build schema validation and pack-check tooling for story creators in the MIT `les-perissables-stories` repo.

 ### Phase 16 - Save And Resume

-Persist interrupted runs safely with versioned saves and compatibility checks.
+Persist runs server-side with versioned session snapshots and compatibility checks so restarts and deploys do not destroy them.

 ### Phase 17 - QA, Balance, Performance